 No matter which style you decide is best for you, a few universal rules apply.
 Never stick them straight up in a bowl as it's a cultural sign of disrespect to your hosts and dining companions.
 Mismatching your chopsticks also carries bad connotations.
 Finally, don’t point them at people—it’s akin to pointing with a knife, which is rude anywhere you go.

 With those basics down, the only thing left to master is actual use.
 We combed through hundreds of options to determine the best chopsticks for your needs.

 Best Overall: Goldenage Fiberglass Chopsticks - Gold & Silver

-What We Like: Generous warranty, nonstick surface, won't warp, safety standard certified
+What We Love: Generous warranty, nonstick surface, won't warp, safety standard certified

-What We Don't Like: Heavy, seams can be felt in some batches
+What We Don't Love: Heavy, seams can be felt in some batches

 Length: 9.5 inches | Material: Fiberglass | Number of Pairs: 5